sjbrown/1kfa/mod_guide_player.md

 "Yeah, I've only got one more, I'll spend it to take the ✓ result.
 It's worth it."

 **GM:**
-“The beam stops falling.
+“Alright, pay the cost called for by the move and we'll go from there.
+The beam stops falling.
 Inches from your friend’s head, it lurches and holds — suspended on a column of thickened air!
 You don’t know how you did it, but your body does.”